city4dys/city4dys.github.io/10_about.md

 ### What is the proposed application going to do?

-* The primary objective is to help dyslexic to travel effectively around cities.
+* The primary objective is to help dyslexic to explore cities.
 * The secondary objective is to raise awareness of the community on the dyslexia reading disorder.

 ### Advantages of this application

 * Advantages for the city
-    * The adopting city can expose the "city4dys" logo near information maps to make dyslexic feel more comfortable while travelling around the city.
+    * An average of 8% of the population will explore the city in a more comfortable way.
+(See http://www.eda-info.eu/dyslexia-in-europe)
+    * The city4dys logo (surrounded with a qrcode) can be used near city maps, is a quick link to the application
     * Not the application nor the city4dys platform will be used to promote private products through advertisements.
     * On the contrary there will be the possibility for the city to post messages about the travelling service or to inform the users about special events.
 * Advantages for the user which is dyslexic